a hand holding a device to measure the temperature of a glass of wine

 Medications

 Certain medications can interact with alcohol metabolism, either by slowing down liver function or by altering the effects of alcohol on the nervous system.
-This can result in an unexpectedly high BAC and increase the potential for harmful interactions.
+This can result in an unexpectedly high BAC.

 Genetic Factors

-Genetic makeup can influence the rate of alcohol metabolism, affecting enzymes involved in breaking down alcohol.
-Some individuals might have genetic variants that either accelerate or inhibit alcohol metabolism, thereby impacting their BAC differently.
+Some folks might have genetic variants that either accelerate or inhibit alcohol metabolism, thereby impacting their BAC differently.

 Chronic Alcohol Consumption

-Long-term excessive drinking can not only damage the liver but also lead to tolerance, requiring higher amounts of alcohol to achieve the same effects.
+Long-term excessive drinking can lead to tolerance, requiring higher amounts of alcohol to achieve the same effects.
 However, tolerance does not affect BAC; a seasoned drinker with a high tolerance may function seemingly 'normally' even with a high BAC, but the health risks remain.

 Why BAC Matters: The Impacts on Our Health